Betty Rubble: Character

 Betty typically follows the lead of Barney or Wilma, so may appear to be the least developed character in the show.
+This lack of protagonism (her continuous presence almost becoming a backdrop for supporting characters Pebbles, Bamm-Bamm and Dino) makes Betty less of the lead than the show's general concept might imply.

+Occasions when Betty leads the action are extremely scarce: one episode centers around her working undercover as a gentle old lady to earn money for a present for Barney; in another, the plot focuses on her and Wilma's suspicions of Barney being involved with another woman (who turns out to be Fred in a disguise in order to attend a ball game free of charge).

 In spite of this, Betty is portrayed as having a distinctly emotional marriage with Barney, which often includes pet names and more obvious affection than the dynamic and energetic interaction between Fred and Wilma.
-Occasions when Betty leads the action are extremely scarce: one episode centers around her working undercover as a gentle old lady to earn money for a present for Barney; in another, the plot focuses on her and Wilma's suspicions of Barney being involved with another woman (who turns out to be Fred in a disguise in order to attend a ball game free of charge).
-This lack of protagonism (her continuous presence almost becoming a backdrop for supporting characters Pebbles, Bamm-Bamm and Dino) makes Betty less of the lead than the show's general concept might imply.

 Biography

-Betty is a friend of Wilma since their childhood.
-As a child, she lived with her parents who ran a convenience store and her older brother, Brad.
+As a child, Betty lived with her parents who ran a convenience store and her older brother, Brad.
 She also has a married sister with a baby son named Marblehead Sandstone.

 As young adults, Betty and Wilma were employed as cigarette girls/waitresses at a resort.
 There, they first met and fell in love with their future husbands, Fred and Barney.
 Eventually, Betty and Barney were married, presumably not long after Fred and Wilma.